Virtual assistant

 Integra Amtron S3U Meter

-- Ultrasonic (hot and cold) battery-operated (10-year lifespan)
+- Ultrasonic (hot and cold) battery-powered (10-year lifespan)

-- No wear or other issues like with mechanical versions.
+- No wear or other issues as with mechanical versions.

 - Mainly used for apartments.